binipringle/contracts/_texts/0-outline.md

 ---

-# II Objectivity
+# Objectivity

-Note: As a general rule, oral contracts are enforceable (except if they are fraud); there is no general common law rule requiring written evidence of a contract.
-(82)

-## IIa Objective theory of interpretation
+## Objective theory of interpretation

 **Definition:** The "objective theory" of interpretation provides that words and conduct should be interpreted as a “reasonable person” would interpret them.